GerryMasaka/Finax/README_temp.md

 ## About

 Finax Consult Limited offers a full range of accounting, tax, payroll, audit, and advisory solutions tailored for individuals, startups, SMEs, and established corporations.
-Led by Eddie Omoyo (Founder & Lead Consultant), the team brings over 15 years of experience in financial management and business growth.
+Led by Eddie Omoyo (Founder & Lead Consultant), our team brings over 15 years of experience in financial management and business growth.

 ## Features

 - Modern, responsive UI built with React, TypeScript, and Vite
-- Service pages detailing offerings and benefits
+- Service pages detailing our offerings and benefits
 - About page with company values and founder profile
 - Contact form for inquiries and free consultations
 - Resource center with guides, templates, and FAQs (coming soon)